meizhong986/WhisperJAV/README.md

 Note 1: hallucination removal is more robust in Japanese transcription than English translation task.

-Note 2: it works mych faster with wav audio format.
+Note 2: it works much faster with wav audio format.